Manuel-GithubAccount/gempba/README.md

     mpiScheduler.allgather(idleTime.data(), &idl_tm, MPI_DOUBLE);

-    /* The user might want to print statistic or fetch the final solution, which is now stored in the center process, another if statement is required    */
+    /* The user might want to print statistic or fetch the final solution, which is now stored in the center process, another if statement is required.    */

     if (rank == 0) {
 		mpiScheduler.printStats();